scipy/scipy/doc/source/tutorial/ndimage.rst

 .. currentmodule:: scipy.ndimage.filters

-The functions described in this section all perform some type of spatial filtering of the the input array: the elements in the output are some function of the values in the neighborhood of the corresponding input element.
+The functions described in this section all perform some type of spatial filtering of the input array: the elements in the output are some function of the values in the neighborhood of the corresponding input element.
 We refer to this neighborhood of elements as the filter kernel, which is often rectangular in shape but may also have an arbitrary footprint.
 Many